Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 This is the first dough bowl I ever purchased!
 About 16 years ago, we were so blessed to get to take a trip to Italy.
 I didn’t know a lot about antiques, just that I loved them.
 We stopped in a little antique shop in Rome and I fell in love with this huge, round dough bowl.

 It *just* fit in our suitcase and we lugged it around through the rest of Italy and part of Switzerland before it finally made it’s way to our tiny little home in Florida!
-Actually, I really didn’t even have a table big enough to style it at that time!
+Actually, I really didn’t even have a dinner table big enough to style it at that time!

 When you find those “must have” pieces, it is worth investing, if you’re able to.
 There have definitely been many, many pieces that I’ve had to pass up, but I am always grateful for those special pieces that I can use year-round, no matter the design trend or style!